111116/zdr/README.md

 # zdr

-Simple raytracing differentiable renderer.
-Outputs/parameters are pytorch tensors.
+Simple raytracing differentiable renderer (w.r.t. material parameters).
+Images and parameters are both PyTorch tensors.

 Currently only supports collocated direct lighting (point light at position of the camera).